prioritizr/surveyvoi/README.md

 # the opt_scheme object is a matrix that contains the survey schemes
 # each column corresponds to a different site,
 # and each row corresponds to a different solution
-# in the event that there are multiple optimal survey schemes, then this
+# in the event that there are multiple near-optimal survey schemes, then this
 # matrix will have multiple rows
 print(str(opt_scheme))
 ```